On the Capacity of the Peak Power Constrained Vector Gaussian Channel: An Estimation Theoretic Perspective

-\symbolfootnote[0]{This work was supported in part by the U. S. National Science Foundation under Grants CCF-1420575 and CNS-1456793, and by the European Union's Horizon 2020 Research And Innovation Programme, grant agreement no. 694630.}
+\symbolfootnote[0]{This work was supported in part by the U. S. National Science Foundation under Grant CNS-1702808, and in part by the European Union's Horizon 2020 Research And Innovation Programme, grant agreement no. 694630.}